UW-Madison-Lee-Lab/Dual_Operating_Modes_of_ICL/README.md

 ```bash
 vi call_openai.py
 ```
-replace "yourkey" in the file with your Openai key
+Replace the string "yourkey" in the code with your Openai key.
 #### Step 3: Get Results from Scratch
 For k (for instance k=4) in-context examples, run
 ```bash